-In agriculture, forestry and fishing, a large proportion of people spend at least part of their working lives alone or out of sight of colleagues.
-Similarly, for those in the transportation and storage sector, much of their jobs are spent either on the road or at potentially large storage facilities.
-For many workers in this sector, risks are based around being tired – for instance, on the roads or out in the field.
-But for workers on public transport, as well as passengers, there may also be risks associated with interacting with the public.
+Across this sector, many workers spend at least part of their working lives alone or out of sight and earshot of colleagues, in the field, on the road or at storage facilities.
+Often the main risks they face are based around being tired.
+But for workers on public transport, there may also be risks associated with interacting with the public.
 With its wide range of features and discreet personal devices, Safe Hub can offer lone worker protection to them all.

-Often the priority for engineers will be using a satellite device such as our SPOT Gen3 provides emergency protection wherever the worker may be – and its robust buttons mean that it’s easy to trigger a Red Alert even when used with safety gloves.
-However, for engineers where the priority is protecting against slips, trips and falls, a device with built-in motion and shock sensors will be ideal, so that they can deploy our Worker Down feature.
+Often the priority for engineers will be using a satellite device such as our SPOT X and SPOT Gen3, which provide emergency protection wherever the worker may be.
+Their robust buttons mean that it’s easy to trigger a Red Alert even when used with safety gloves.

 Transport and logistics workers